bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 ### Strict mode

 [Strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions_and_function_scope/Strict_mode) is a mode of evaluating JavaScript that enforces stricter rules.
-It was introduced to “deprecate” certain patterns/behaviors that are considered bad or confusing.
+It was introduced to "deprecate” certain patterns/behaviors that are considered bad or confusing.

 Strict mode can be enabled for a JavaScript or a function by putting